LSPosed/MagiskOnWSALocal/README.md

     You can download in here [MindtheGapps](https://androidfilehost.com/?w=files&flid=322935) ([mirror](http://downloads.codefi.re/jdcteam/javelinanddart/gapps))

     Note that there are no x86_64 pre-build, so you need to build it by yourself ([Repo](https://gitlab.com/MindTheGapps)).
+- Can I switch OpenGApps to MindTheGapps and keep userdata in a previously build?

+    No, you shoud wipe data after change GApps brand.
+Or you will find there no GApps been recognized.
 ## Credits

 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA